What does it mean if a bird is panting?

 4. Spray Cans, Chemicals and Cleaning Supplies

-Cleaning chemicals, such as ammonia or other caustic agents, including vaporised vinegar, if inhaled by your bird can rapidly cause death, even at relatively low levels.
+Cleaning chemicals, such as ammonia or other caustic agents, including vaporized vinegar, if inhaled by your bird can rapidly cause death, even at relatively low levels.
 Bug spray, including mosquito repellant is even worse.

 If you think of how a burst of fly spray or caustic cleaning agent will often cause a human to get watery eyes, sneeze or have a coughing fit, imagine the effect that the same inhalation will have on a bird who is many magnitudes smaller, and has super absorbent lungs to boot!